3 Safety Tips for New Construction HomesJanuary 8, 2019

 The last thing you want to think about is something horrible happening to your home and endangering your family.
 As much as you may not want to think about it, it’s necessary to think about how you can prepare for emergencies ahead of time.
 Preparation ensures your family is ready to act quickly if the worst should happen while also hoping that it doesn’t.

 Home fires are dangerous and can be devastating.
 In addition to a basic exit plan in case one would happen, it’s also a good idea to have fire extinguishers throughout the home.
+This is one of the top fire safety tips for your home.
 Generally, it’s a good practice to have at least one on every level of your home and one in the garage.
 You may decide to include more depending on your custom home design.
 In some cases, a fire extinguisher can put out a small fire before it becomes a bigger blaze.
 In the case of a larger fire, a fire extinguisher can help protect you and give you the means to escape.

 With a new construction home, your custom home builder will include the right number of smoke alarms in your home.
 You can also identify space throughout your home for fire extinguishers during the planning process and include those details in your custom home design.